 2. Spreadshirt – Our online store through Spreadshirt ships internationally and includes items for sale featuring the ACDA logo with a designated portion of the sale supporting the ACDA.
 T-shirts are just the beginning of the products offered…check out our store to see hoodies, baby clothes, buttons, mugs, drinkware, phone cases, tote bags, doggie bandanas, ornaments, etc. The ACDA earns a commission equal to 20% of every product sold!
 Please click HERE to go to the ACDA Spreadshirt store.

-3. Giving Bean – The ACDA is running our second annual fundraising drive for our U.S. families through Giving Bean, which is a gourmet coffee roaster providing a variety of freshly roasted coffees, fine tea, gourmet cocoa, chai, and biscotti.
+3. Giving Bean – The ACDA is running our third annual fundraising drive for our U.S. families through Giving Bean, which is a gourmet coffee roaster providing a variety of freshly roasted coffees, fine tea, gourmet cocoa, chai, and biscotti.
 All coffee is roasted-to-order (your choice of whole bean or ground) and arrives fresh.
 Prices are $12 for a standard bag of coffee and tea, comparable to other high quality coffees and teas, with lots of flavors including Sunrise Breakfast Blend (medium roast), Bold Reserve, French Vanilla, Caramel Creme, Chocolate Raspberry, Cinnamon Hazelnut, Pumpkin Spice, Organic Heritage Blend, etc. A Coffee Club is also available for auto-delivery every 4, 6 or 8 weeks of a coffee of your choice.
 Please click HERE to go directly to the ACDA supporter page and 25% of almost all purchases made through such link will go to the ACDA!

 4. Bravelets™ – Bravelets™ sells bracelets for profit in the U.S. with a mission to encourage people to be brave during hard times.
 10% of each item purchased through this LINK will be donated to the ACDA.